 A: Yes, the GFM is a rain or shine market.

-Q: Does the Gilbert Farmers Market Vendors/Farmers accept WIC/SNAP/EBT?
+Q: Do the Gilbert Farmers Market Vendors/Farmers accept WIC/SNAP/EBT?

 A: We currently do not have any vendors that accept WIC/SNAP/EBT Payments at this time.